jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 of the losses.
-On the less fortunate side, 18% of the incidents had nothing frozen and potentially lost everything that was sent to the criminals.Figure 36\.
-Median transaction size for BECsFigure 37\.
-Percent of losses frozen for recovery68https:www.ic3\.gov2024 DBIR Incident Classification Patterns38Figure 36\.
-Median transaction size for BECsI hope this threat finds you well.Our introvert selves were already weary of all these social interactions even before these extortion\-based attacks from ransomware groups
+On the less fortunate side, 18% of the incidents had nothing frozen and potentially lost everything that was sent to the criminals.
+2024 DBIR Incident Classification Patterns
+Figure 36\.
+Median transaction size for BECs 68https:www.ic3\.gov
+Figure 37\.
+Percent of losses frozen for recovery
+39
+I hope this
+threat finds
+you well.
+Our introvert selves were already weary of all these social interactions even before these extortion\-based attacks from ransomware groups